A surprise night visitor.

 It looked very similar to this:

 And how it got into my house, much less onto my face seemed a mystery too – though once I thought about it, I figured that it must’ve gotten in earlier in the evening.
-(Perhaps it had been hiding between the cushions of the couch and climbed out soon after I laid down, who knows….)
+(Perhaps it had been hiding between the cushions of the couch, only to climb out soon after I laid down.
+Who knows?)

 So I got up and opened the slider door (which is a scant three feet from the couch) in hopes that it would simply hop back out on its own before any of my four cats noticed its presence…